waleska404/tic-tac-toe/README.md

 ## Future Features (Contributions are welcome!)
 - Game history.

+## How to - Build guide
+For security reasons I have not added the `google-services.json` file.
+This file is responsible of setting the conection to the Firebase database.
+Here I explain how you can download your own `google-services.json` and how to use it.
+Needed if you want to download this Android project and build it.

+1. Login to firebase console and create a new project.

 ## Find this repository useful? :heart:
 Support it by joining __[stargazers](https://github.com/waleska404/tic-tac-toe/stargazers)__ for this repository. :star: <br>